dry-rb/dry-initializer/docsite/source/rails-support.html.md

 name: dry-initializer
 ---

-Rails plugin is implemented in a separate [dry-initializer-rails][dry-initializer-rails] gem.
+Rails plugin is implemented in a separate [dry-initializer-rails](https://github.com/nepalez/dry-initializer-rails) gem.

 It provides coercion of assigned values to corresponding ActiveRecord instances.